jensmeder/DarkLightning/README.md

 ## 5. Packet Protocols

 DarkLightning uses a stream based approach to transmit and receive data via TCP.
 If you write a data chunk on one end the bytes will arrive in the right order but they might not be in one piece.
 If you send data chunks very fast they might even arrive as a bigger chunk.
-DarkLightning comes with a simple packet protocol to en- and decode packets.
-The protocol allows you to send data packets of up to 4GB in size.
+DarkLightning comes with two packet protocols to en- and decode packets.
+Each protocol allows you to send data packets of up to 4GB in size.

+## 5.1 Simple Packet Protocol

+The simple packet protocol can be used to send data of the same type or in conjunction with a higher level protocol.

-### 5.1 Encoding
+### 5.1.1 Encoding

 ```objc
 JMSimpleDataPacketProtocol* packetProtocol = [[JMSimpleDataPacketProtocol alloc]init];